zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation01.md

 test case has been extended to test for two name servers that resolve into IPv4 addresses and IPv6 addresses respectively.

+Both [RFC 3901] (section 3) and [RFC 4472] (section 1.3) states that a domain should be available over IPv4 for the time being.
+Therefore, it is by the default level in this test case considered to be more problematic not being available over IPv4 than not being available over IPv6.

 ## Inputs